The Trip (2021 film): Reception

 Sigurd Vik writes in Filmpolitiet that "in good Tarantino-style, well-known Norwegian songs, including riff-strong Møkkamann (Dumdum Boys) and cool Fru Johnsen, are used to give impact, added value and style points to several sequences".
 He also notes that "the surprises come close, the flesh wounds come even closer and there is a wild and wonderful energy in many of the scenes that drive the action forward".
 He says it "is definitely not a movie for everyone, but it's perfect for those who know they love Tommy Wirkola's films".
 NRK critic Birger Vestmo notes that "funny and physically demanding roles from well-known actors, such as Aksel Hennie, Noomi Rapace og Atle Antonsen", contributed to the film's success.

 Trace Thurman, writing for Bloody Disgusting, describes it as a much bloodier The War of the Roses.
-Thurman criticizes the film's "unnecessarily episodic quality", suggesting that "the film could have used is a swifter hand in the editing room," and he praised Hennie and Rapace's performances as "simply delightful in their roles as the bickering protagonists".
+Thurman criticizes the film's "unnecessarily episodic quality", suggesting that "what the film could have used is a swifter hand in the editing room," and he praised Hennie and Rapace's performances as "simply delightful in their roles as the bickering protagonists".
 Thurman also expresses that it is "unfortunate that Netflix" is not "promoting The Trip at all" as it has the potential of being an "ultimate crowd-pleaser".

 Lena Wilson writes in The New York Times that "while that concept promises a fun, agile thriller", the film "descends into a juvenile, nihilistic mess".
 Wilson criticises the "tasteless material about genitals and poop", describing "its basic premise" as "much smarter".
-Wilson concludes that it is "occasionally fun, but other films have handled gleeful gore and psychological torture with a far more skillful touch" and compares it to Funny Games, stating that "it doesn’t do itself any favors by inviting that comparison".
+Wilson concludes that it is "occasionally fun, but other films have handled gleeful gore and psychological torture with a far more skillful touch" and compares it to Funny Games, stating that "it doesn't do itself any favors by inviting that comparison".

-James Croot, writing for Stuff, compares the film to Funny Games, expressing that one "could be forgiven for thinking" they were watching a "Scandinavian remake of Michael Haneke’s Funny Games".
+James Croot, writing for Stuff, compares the film to Funny Games, expressing that one "could be forgiven for thinking" they were watching a "Scandinavian remake of Michael Haneke's Funny Games".
 Croot describes the film as "occasionally hilarious, sometimes gruesome, slightly queasy, but certainly inventive cinema".
 He expresses that it has a "slightly off-balance" delivery, leaving you not "feeling like it is a fully enjoyable experience".

 Jude Dry of IndieWire, calls it "devilishly fun", with its genre sitting between "thriller, horror, and comedy".
 She writes that the film is "cheeky and inventive" with "brilliant performances" and "a whipsmart script".
 Dry expresses that "the violence reaches wildly gratuitous levels without ever feeling like overkill".
-She describes the plot as "outlandish, revealing the film’s full-on tongue-in-cheekiness".
+She describes the plot as "outlandish, revealing the film's full-on tongue-in-cheekiness".

 Accolades

+Remake

+An American remake of The Trip titled Over Your Dead Body, directed by Jorma Taccone and starring Jason Segel, Samara Weaving and Timothy Olyphant, is being filmed.